Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Methodology

 Consider a potential host halo of mass M$_{\text{target}}$ at redshift $z$ (see Figure \ref{fig:Target_halo_with_neighbours}).
 It is surrounded by neighbouring dark matter halos of various masses, $M$, and physical separations, $r$.
 At this high-redshift range, the comoving distance from an observer on Earth to such a host halo is $\geq$ 9 cGpc (at $z=10.0$, the proper distance would be $\gtrsim$ 800 Mpc).
 We are considering physical separations between the host halo and its neighbours of $\lesssim$ 10 Mpc.
 Since these separations are negligible compared to the proper distances from Earth, we approximate the neighbouring halos as having the same redshift as the potential host.

-To form light seeds within a halo, baryonic gas would cool and fragment to form stars which would later collapse into stellar black holes if their masses are $\gtrsim$ 2 \msolar (Tolman-Oppenheimer-Volkoff limit) \citep{Heger_2003}.
+To form light seeds within a halo, baryonic gas would cool and fragment to form stars which would later collapse into stellar black holes\footnote{At time of writing, it is still not clear whether there is a mass gap between the most massive neutron stars ($\approx 2$ M$_{\odot}$, Tolman-Oppenheimer-Volkoff limit \citep{Heger_2003}) and a minimum stellar black hole mass ($\approx 5$ M$_{\odot}$) \citep{Farr_2011, Kreidberg_2012, Abbott_2019}.}.
 Thus to reduce fragmentation and the formation of light seeds (forming heavy seeds instead), the temperature of the gas within the target halo must remain high ($\rm{T_{gas}} \gtrsim 8000$ K).

-This can be achieved if the target halo meets the following criteria: \begin{enumerate}[itemsep=0.5pt,parsep=1pt] \item it is massive enough for the gas to cool via atomic hydrogen only, \item it is chemically pristine i.e. free from metal enrichment, \item it receives sufficient LW radiation from within its neighbours to suppress \molH cooling. \end{enumerate}
+This can be achieved if the target halo meets the following criteria: \begin{enumerate}[itemsep=0.5pt,parsep=1pt] \item it is massive enough for the gas to cool via atomic hydrogen only; \item it is chemically pristine i.e. free from metal enrichment; \item it receives sufficient LW radiation from within its neighbours to suppress H$_{2}$ cooling. \end{enumerate}

 The number density of dark matter halos (units: cMpc$^{-3}$) meeting these criteria (and thus the heavy seed number density) is described as:

 We now briefly define each term in the above integral.
 We integrate over M$_{\text{target}}$, the mass of a halo that is a potential heavy seed (or equivalently MBH) formation site.
 Here M$_\text{min}(z)$ is the minimum mass where the virial theorem is satisfied with T$_{\text{vir}} = 10^{4}$ K \citep{Barkana_2001} i.e. the atomic-cooling limit and is given as: